-In 2020 and 2019, the Company retained Global Governance Advisors Inc. ("GGA"), an independent advisory firm that provides counsel to boards and directors on matters relating to executive compensation and governance, to assist the Compensation Committee in refining the Company's compensation practices for directors, officers and employees, and to refine the Company's peer group.
+In 2020 and 2019, the Corporation retained Global Governance Advisors Inc. ("GGA"), an independent advisory firm that provides counsel to boards and directors on matters relating to executive compensation and governance, to assist the Compensation Committee in refining the Corporation's compensation practices for directors, officers and employees, and to refine the Corporation's peer group.
 The Compensation Committee established GGA's mandate and approved the fee associated with its execution.
+The Compensation Committee retained GGA to provide competitive market data for the CFO position.

-Fee Paid 2020 (\$) 2019 (\$)
+Fee Paid 2021 2020

+(\$) (\$)

-Executive Compensation - related fees \$30,742 \$20,365
+Executive Compensation - related fees \$2,900 \$30,742

 All other fees Nil Nil

-Total \$30,742 \$20.365
+Total \$2,900 \$30,742